gnolang/gno/docs/concepts/standard-library/native-bindings.md

 # Native bindings

-Gno has support for "natively-defined functions" exclusively within the standard libraries.
+Gno has support for "natively-defined" functions  exclusively within the standard libraries.
 These are functions which are _declared_ in Gno code, but only _defined_ in Go.
 There are generally three reasons why a function should be natively
 defined: